 If you just finished a new degree to qualify for the job take advantage of the job search resources offered through your college.
 They can help you build your resume, practice interviewing and set you up with potential interviews at a job fair.
 It is important to widen your job search to give yourself more opportunities to land your dream job.

 As you transition over to your new job, you will switch your benefits.
 You will need to make sure that you continue to have health insurance.
 You may need to roll your 401(k) into an IRA or make the choice to leave it at your former company.

 Additionally, you may need to adjust to a different working environment.
 You may be working longer days with fewer shifts or you may find that you are required to be in touch with your company on a regular basis.
 These types of changes may happen any time you switch jobs, not just when you switch career fields.

 Keep Your Options Open

 It is important that you do not burn any bridges when you leave your job.
 You may find that you do not like your new job, or you may need to go back to it after the career field changes.
-Additionally the people you worked with can serve as references even if you are going into a different line of work.
-As you leave your current job, it is always nice to have another option available to you.
+Additionally, the people you worked with can serve as references even if you are going into a different line of work.
 If you can leave on a good note, it will widen your network when it is time to move on to a new job.